brianjohnson555/job_matching_tools/README.md

 # Local functions
 Besides the deployed images, the repository contains a /local folder so that the pipeline can also be run locally.

+# Example output
+See output.html in the main repository directory for an example of the current pipeline output.